beshu-tech/readonlyrest-docs/kibana.md

     - name: "::KIBANA-SRV::"
       auth_key: kibana:kibana

-   #  use the following block instead of the `::KIBANA-SRV::` block if you use service account tokens in kibana.yml (see https://www.elastic.co/guide/en/elasticsearch/reference/current/service-accounts.html)
+   #  use the following block instead of the `::KIBANA-SRV::` block if you use service account tokens (see https://www.elastic.co/guide/en/elasticsearch/reference/current/service-accounts.html)
    #
    #- name: "::KIBANA-SRV-TOKEN::"
    #  token_authentication: